 Sub Headline | Get To The Crux Of The Matter!

-Use notable quotes whenever and wherever possible so that it provide an authentic touch to the whole release.
+Quote it!
+Use notable quotes whenever and wherever possible so that it provides an authentic touch to the whole release.
 Ideally, it should answer a question or be a quote via a person that is not really possible for you to quote in facts.
-In cannot be a rehash of the facts.
+It cannot be a rehash of the facts.
 Use the quote wisely to communicate the intent or reason behind the main purpose of the press release.

 Highlight It…Jazz it Up | Use a text box or a blurb to showcase relevant data or points that you feel deserve attention.
 Again, it cannot be a re-hash of information you have already given in the press release.

 Pictures | Use relevant pictures in the press release.
 Just make sure you have the rights to it and they are your client images.
 Do this only if the picture is not taking away from the message of the press release

 Format | This is very important.
 It has to be in a format that is preferred by the journalist.
 Not you or your client.
 All the blurbs you use are of no use if they open up distorted or garbled on the journalist’s end.
 The inserted image cannot be so heavy that it clogs the journalist’s inbox.
 A pdf format is safe and good but often does not allow a simple copy-paste in the same format.
 Use word documents as this is the most convenient format for the journalists.
 If and when they upgrade …you do too!